RecordEvolution/ReswarmOS/README.md

 secure.
 During the initial boot process ReswarmOS will set up a personalized user account on the device corresponding to the `swarm_owner_name` as user.
 Note, that this username may be modified in order to comply to the `NAME_REGEX` rule `^[a-z][-a-z0-9]*$`.
-Furthermore, the device will show up in the local network with its _hostname_ according to the Reswarm device name.
+The device will show up in the local network with its _hostname_ according to the Reswarm device name.
 To ensure maximal security, by default, this user is the only one able to access the device directly using publickey authentication.
-The required identity is consequently provided by the _.reswarm_ file of the device and the key may, for example, be prepared by
+The required identity is consequently provided by the _.reswarm_ file of the device andmay, for example, be prepared by

 ```
 echo -e $(cat /path/to/mydevice/config.reswarm | jq .authentication.key) | tr -d '"' | grep -v "^ *$" > id_rsa
+chmod 600 id_rsa
 ```

 Henceforth, performing an _ssh login_ on the Reswarm device looks like this: